 Are we praying the price?

-David Watson, whose book Contagious Disciple Making: Leading Others on a Journey of Discovery I featured here, once asked his top 100 church planters–those who were starting at least 20 churches per year–a series of questions to find out the common elements among them.
+David Watson, who wrote the book Contagious Disciple Making: Leading Others on a Journey of Discovery, once asked his top 100 church planters–those who were starting at least 20 churches per year–a series of questions to find out the common elements among them.
 They found many similar factors, but there was only one present in every team: a high commitment to prayer.

 Here’s what is described in the book: